Indiana Institute of Technology

 Indiana Institute of Technology (Indiana Tech) is a private university in Fort Wayne, Indiana, United States.
 It was founded in 1930 as Indiana Technical College by John A. Kalbfleisch, who was also the school's first president.

-The university today is organized into three colleges.
-The university specializes in career-oriented degree programs in business, engineering, computer science, education, criminal justice, and others.
+The university is organized into three colleges and specializes in career-oriented degree programs in business, engineering, computer science, education, criminal justice, and others.
 In addition to the traditional semester-long class format, Indiana Tech also offers accelerated degree programs and online programs via its College of Professional Studies.

 Beyond its main campus in Fort Wayne, Indiana Tech maintains regional classroom and enrollment centers in 13 locations, including Elkhart, Evansville, Fishers, Greenwood, Huntington, Indianapolis, Jeffersonville, Kendallville, Mishawaka, Munster, and Warsaw in Indiana; and Louisville and Fort Wright in Kentucky.
 Indiana Tech also has two enrollment centers in the Chicago area, located in Naperville and Wilmette, Illinois.

 Student athletics, both organized and intramural, are an important part of student life.
 Indiana Tech fields eleven men's and eleven women's teams that compete in the NAIA, in which Indiana Tech is a member of the Wolverine-Hoosier Athletic Conference for all intercollegiate athletics.